Are you searching for the perfect keto appetizers and low-carb party foods to serve at your next gathering?

 Similar to the other chips on this list, these work well on their own and double their flavor when paired with a dip.

-Skewers are another easy-to-put-together party food that look like you put more effort in than you actually did.
+Skewers are easy-to-put-together keto appetizers that look like you put more effort in than you actually did.

 #1: Low-Carb Gluten-Free Antipasto Kebabs